nitish-nayak/binning/README.md

-playing around with some binning optimization algorithms requires : c++17
+playing around with some binning optimization algorithms (requires c++17)